 The second option is to let the science Scylla have its way.
 In that case science is right and the Bible is wrong.
 There are some evangelicals who take this view.
 In fact, I live in Europe and it seems to me that many, maybe most evangelicals in Europe would go this direction.
 There also seems to be a number of American evangelicals who prefer this path.
 For these evangelicals, the Bible doesn’t have to be right about science because the Bible is about faith and ethics, not science.

 BioLogos is a US organization that I think falls in to this camp.
 BioLogos’ goal is to help the church find harmony between science and biblical faith.
 They don’t necessarily like to use the term “inerrancy” nor do they whole-heartedly endorse the Chicago Statement but they do have the expressed goal of promoting an evolutionary understanding of creation.
 This has prompted some to suggest they are pushing the church to give up on inerrancy.
-That’s not a fair statement, but by not taking a stance on this question they do demonstrate a lack of commitment to biblical inerrancy, and I don’t think that has been helpful.
+That’s not a fair statement, but in the past they have demonstrated a lack of commitment to biblical inerrancy, and I don’t think that has been helpful.

 In my opinion, the historian John Woodbridge has shown that the church’s view on the reliability of Scripture has been, from the beginning, that the Scriptures are without error.
 In that case, I think it’s fair to say that the Scylla has had an impact on BioLogos to such a degree that their course has been altered from the traditional path of the church.

 I’ll be discussing more about the reliability of Scripture in the last post of this series.

 There’s something interesting happening here.
 By giving priority to our interpretation of Scripture, we alter our course in such a way, that we fall into the trap of science.
 But the opposite is also true.
 By giving priority to science, we fall into the trap of Scripture.